ofcisly/too_simplified_tutorials/chap2_shell/readme.md

 Soon you'll find this program super useful.
 Give it a try and open some pdf or text file or even an image/video!

 ## Conclusion
 I hope the terminal is less strange to you now.
-From now open, to practice, try to use terminal to navigate the file system, create/delete files.
+From now on, to practice, try to use terminal to navigate the file system, create/delete files.
 To end this tutorial, you can find some (cute commands to run suggested in this link)[https://betterprogramming.pub/7-terminal-commands-that-will-just-make-you-smile-3f5bc8778080]

 For example, I like train so I install `brew install sl`:
 ![sl](data/sl.png)